Ms. Laurie Sage

 Mr. Michael DiBilio (A-E)

 Hello Freedom High School!
 My name is Mr. DiBilio and I am the student services administrator for students with last name A-E. My office is in office 101 along with Ms. Aguilar, Mr. Johnson and Mr. Sawicki.
-This is my 32nd year in education.
+This is my 33rd year in public education.
 I began my career as a Spanish teacher and basketball coach in the Pocono Mountain SD and then the Stroudsburg School district as a teacher and an administrator.
-And for the last 17 years I have been an assistant principal here at Freedom High School.
+And for the last 19 years I have been an assistant principal here at Freedom High School.
 I have loved calling Freedom my home because this truly is a special place.
 We have amazing teachers and guidance counselors, parents, academic programs, athletic programs, community partnerships, resources, and most importantly—students!
 We have great kids here at FHS.
 There are nearly endless opportunities for you to find your niche.
 And we have the resources to help support and guide you to your goals.
 Take advantage of what we have here– What YOU have here.
 Some of you will be leaving us very soon..less than a year.
 And some of you won’t be leaving us for another four years.
 But, know this… It may seem like a VERY long time away…but… it will fly by.
 Don’t regret taking advantage of every single opportunity Freedom has to offer.

-As I understand the importance and the value of getting to know students on a personal level, and not just by a name on a roster.
+I understand the importance and the value of getting to know students on a personal level, and not just by a name on a roster.
 I know many students have experienced adversity and trauma that some people may never be able to imagine.
 Please know that you have numerous options here to help assist you with your mental health….don’t be afraid to reach out to someone.
 We have internal and external resources available to help.
 One of your greatest resources is your teachers.
 Additionally, your guidance counselors, your assistant principal, and counselors from Pinebrook Family Answers, The Center for Humanistic Change, and Communities in Schools are in our building five days a week.
 We also have Occupational Health students from Moravian University assisting in the wellness center 3-5 days a week in addition to other personnel who can provide resources from a wide range of services that the Bethlehem Community has to offer.

 I am looking forward to this school year because I always find that a new school year offers an opportunity for something new–something different–something potentially great; an opportunity to thrive in an environment that is aligned with what you would like to pursue as a career.
 Those opportunities extend far beyond the typical classroom walls.
 In the last few years, I have built a strong partnership with Job Corps, an educational program for students to find success in a career and technical education that provides them with an excellent living wage, along with skills that they can utilize anywhere.
 If you think this is something that may be of interest to you, stop by 101 to make an appointment to see me.
 Over the last few years I have had the opportunity to get to know so many students through phone conversations and back and forth emails regarding schedules; I’ve become even more knowledgeable of our struggling students, and how to connect them to resources that best fit their needs.
 And I am always excited to meet a student I have never met before, no matter what the reason for that encounter.
 I pride myself on being a strong advocate for our students, and nine times out of ten, my office door is open.